-Dynamic Yamaha 5.1 Surround Sound System: (huge sound field collection, upgradable to 7.1 Channel Surround Sound, built in HDMI Switch)
+Dynamic 5.1 Surround Sound System: (huge sound field collection, upgradable to 7.1 Channel Surround Sound, built in HDMI Switch)

 JL Audio 8” SubWoofer. $795.00

-So for an extra $136.02 you can have a completely native Yamaha 5.1 scalable and completely upgradable Surround Sound System with an onboard 4K HDMI switch.
+So for about $20.00 less cost you can have a completely native Yamaha 5.1 scalable and completely upgradable Surround Sound System with an onboard 4K HDMI switch.
 Oh, yeah and full Music Cast Streaming options too.
 These include Spotify, Amazon Music, Deezer, XM/Sirius, iTunes, and support Airplay 2.
 Hello?
 This is a no brainer.
-And for all of those who want to talk about simplistic control, take a look at the Yamaha music cast app and the Autonomics music app.
-Both of them are phenomenal.
+And for all of those who want to talk about simplistic control, take a look at the Yamaha music cast app.

-So to be fair, I went into my own systems and came to the conclusion that an average distributed music system consists of 6 – 8 zones or rooms of music.
+So to be fair, I went into my own system designs and came to the conclusion that an average distributed music system consists of 6 – 8 zones or rooms of music.
 And again to be fair, let’s say that Spotify and Pandora are our preferred streaming options.